pctseng7/average-ratings-spark/README.md

 ## How to run my program

-I put MovieLen datasets and two of my python code inside the Spark Folder.
-As you can see the path in the code.
-(For example: "ml-latest-small/ratings.csv") The program will read the file when we use “sc.textFile”.
-If you want to test the different task, you can just simply change the path to “ml-20m/ratings.csv”.
+Put MovieLen datasets and two of python scripts inside the Spark Folder.
+As the relative code path is defined (For example: "ml-latest-small/ratings.csv"), the program will read the file when we use “sc.textFile”.
+If you want to test different task, just simply change the path to “ml-20m/ratings.csv”.

 ### Before testing